Ruttie2006/Ruttie2006/README.md

 ### Hi there 👋
+I am Ruttie, I mainly code in C# and am part of the Hollow Knight modding community.

 <!--
 **Ruttie2006/Ruttie2006** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.